Omega-6s Have A Bad Reputation — Here's What You Should Know About Them

 They're not the only omegas out there, though—and the next best-known essential fatty acids, omega-6s, don't have quite as sunny a reputation.

 Honestly, if you had to sum up the situation with omega-6s in a couple of words, you might go with "it's complicated."
 You see, in recent years, omega-6 fats have been slapped with the scarlet letter of having "pro-inflammatory properties"—but, as with most things in health and nutrition, there's more to this story than meets the eye.

 Omega-6s aren't inherently bad.
-In fact, your body needs some omega-6s (in fact, there's a daily nutritional requirement for omega-6 linoleic acid because our body can't synthesize it).
+In fact, your body needs some omega-6s (in fact, there's a daily nutritional requirement for omega-6 linoleic acid1 because our body can't synthesize it).